Clear sky, -1 °C / 30.2 °F

 The HPC uses the Secretary of the Interior's Standards of Rehabilitation as guidelines in determining whether the proposed alteration meets the review criteria.

-The Historic Preservation ordinance, Chapter 15.8, is applicable to all properties in the Independence Historic District and to all historic resources located outside the Historic District which have been designated by the city as historic landmarks.
+The Historic Preservation ordinance, Chapter 18 of the Municipal Code, is applicable to all properties in the Independence Historic District and to all historic resources located outside the Historic District which have been designated by the city as historic landmarks.
 This includes historic resources such as building, site, object, fence, sign, tree or structure of architectural, historic or archaeological significance.

 If your historic resource is located within the Independence Historic District (see Historic District Map and/or Historic Building List*) or your historic resource is located outside the Historic District but has been designated by the city as a historic landmark, the exterior alterations requirement applies to you.
 All actions for exterior alteration, removal or demolition of a historic resource or new construction within a historic district shall be initiated by submission of a request for Certificate of Appropriateness.
 This includes demolitions of all structures within the city over 75 years old, whether or not they are in the Historic District.
 Applications for review by the HPC must be submitted at least thirty (30) days in advance of the next regularly scheduled public meeting of the HPC unless waived by the city when legal notice can be otherwise achieved.